Blog Layout

 Don’t leave Canada until you have your PR card

-It will take approximately 2 months to receive your first PR card after landing as a Permanent Resident.
-You will not be able to board commercial transportation to return to Canada without your PR card, even if you are from a visa exempt country.
-If you need to depart Canada before you receive your first PR card, keep in mind that you will need to wait overseas until you can have someone retrieve your mail and send the card to you; or you will need to apply for a Permanent Resident Travel Document from your nearest Canadian visa office.
+If you must leave Canada before your PR card arrives, keep in mind that you will need to wait overseas until you can have someone retrieve your mail and send the card to you; or you will need to apply for a Permanent Resident Travel Document from the nearest Canadian visa office to return to Canada.

 Always maintain a valid PR card

-If you are planning to make Canada your permanent home, we recommend that you apply for Citizenship as soon as you are eligible, particularly if you plan to raise a family in Canada.
-Permanent Residents can lose their status in certain situations that Citizens cannot.
+If you plan to make Canada your permanent home, we recommend you apply for Canadian Citizenship as soon as you are eligible, particularly if you plan to raise a family in Canada.
+Permanent Residents can lose their status in certain situations whereas citizens cannot.

-You are eligible to apply for Canadian Citizenship as soon as you have lived in Canada as a Permanent Resident for a total of 3 years within a 5-year period of time, and you can include up to one year of the time that you lived in Canada before becoming a PR.
-Time spent in Canada as a temporary resident before obtaining PR status is counted as ½ days.
-For example, if you lived in Canada as a temporary resident for 2 years before landing as a PR, you can claim 1 year of residency towards your 3 out of 5 year Citizenship requirement, and apply for Canadian Citizenship after you have been a PR for 2 years.
+You can apply for Canadian Citizenship once you have lived in Canada as a Permanent Resident for a total of 3 years within a 5-year period.
+Time spent in Canada as a temporary resident before obtaining PR status is counted as ½ days, up to a maximum of 365 days.
+For example, if you lived continuously in Canada as a temporary resident for 2 years before landing as a PR, you can count up to one year of that time towards your 3 years and apply for Canadian Citizenship after you have been a PR for 2 years.

 File your Canadian taxes each year

-Your tax filing documents are an important component to your future applications for Citizenship or PR card renewal.
-It’s important that you file your annual Canadian income tax on time.
+Your tax filing documents are an important component of your future applications for Citizenship or PR card renewal.
+It’s important that you file your annual Canadian income tax returns on time.

 Stay out of legal trouble